Layona1981/Bioinfo_BMMB_852/HW_10/Variant_Caller_Results.md

 | 567890 | T | A | 100 |
 | 678901 | G | C | 100 |

+#### Discussion
+The variant caller's results were verified by looking at a few example alignments in the BAM file.
+Some examples where the variant caller did not work as expected (false positives, false negatives, etc.) are discussed below.

 #### False Positives

 | Chromosome | Position | Reference | Alternate | Quality Score |